alexcarron/rock-estore/docs/DesignDoc.md

 ### Purpose
 We are developing this website as a term project for a class, in preparation of our peers using our website at the end of the semester.

 This project involves building an e-store platform for selling rocks.
-They're are two main user groups.
+There are two main user groups.

 #### E-Store Owners
 Small business owners specializing in selling rocks who require a customized e-store for their business